molecanth/molecanth.github.io/Submodule/Perform_DE_analysis.md

 ![setup](../img/settingup.png)

 Finally, we need to grab the files that we will be working with for the analysis.
+The NHPRTR has provided a massive count matrix of every species/tissue combination, of which I have extracted a subset of data for skeletal muscle from all species, and generated an associated metadata file.
 Right click on the links below, and choose the "Save link as ..." option to download:

-* Save the [full counts matrix](https://raw.githubusercontent.com/hbc/NGS_Data_Analysis_Course/master/sessionIII/data/Mov10_full_counts.txt) file in the `data` directory.
+* Save the [full counts matrix](https://github.com/molecanth/molecanth.github.io/blob/master/module_data/primate_skeletalmuscle.txt) file in the `data` directory.
-* Save the [full metadata table](https://raw.githubusercontent.com/hbc/NGS_Data_Analysis_Course/master/sessionIII/data/Mov10_full_meta.txt) file in the `meta` directory.
+* Save the [full metadata table](https://github.com/molecanth/molecanth.github.io/blob/master/module_data/primate_meta.txt) file in the `meta` directory.